BetterToBest/compassionism-simulation/CONTRIBUTING.md

 | Avg EDC | 25.4% | 24.9% |

 If you're tracking a regression baseline across versions, restart it from v4.4 using the right-hand column — same guidance as prior version tables.
 Full derivation in `index.html`'s own changelog comment (search "v4.4").

+**v4.5 update:** good-first-issues pass, not a mechanics-audit release — only one item (the PTH liquidity haircut) touches simulation output, and the movement is small.
+Seed-42 / Full Integration / 20yr: Median BLEI 1,951d→1,965d, Median wealth $558,001→$559,223, all other headline metrics unchanged to the precision reported — full table and the isolated-effect N=300 comparison in v4.5 Release Notes, above.
+If you're restarting a regression baseline from v4.5, use those v4.5 figures; the v4.3→v4.4 table above is retained for historical continuity, not as the current baseline.

 **v4.4 large-N study — complete (Aug 2026).** Like v4.0, v4.2, and v4.3, this release changes core mechanics, so a full N=5,000 study was run (same methodology as prior large-N studies: a Node.js harness driving `makeLatentPopulation()`/`instantiateAgent()`/`runYear()`/`calcMetrics()`/`bleiMetrics()`/`structuralStability()` directly, seeds 1–5,000, 500 agents, 20 years, shock disabled to match the Full Integration reference preset; script available on request via a GitHub issue).
 Headline figures, with v4.3's for comparison: